SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - The current-main `aomdec` was rebuilt directly from `D:\GitHub\AOMediaCodec\aom` and identified itself as `3.15.0-13-g441c439b99`.
 - Decoding the 72-byte progressive payload with `--all-layers`, one thread, and row multithreading disabled produced 2,178 YUV444 color samples.
 All samples in both layers match the first three planes of the stored YUV444-alpha reference exactly.
-- `DecodeProgressiveSingleReferenceMatchesPinnedReferences` executes the production decoder through FeatureTestRunner and compares the complete presented `Rgba32` image with `CompareToReferenceOutput(ImageComparer.Exact, provider)`.
+- `DecodeProgressiveSingleReferenceMatchesCurrentLibaomReferences` executes the production decoder through FeatureTestRunner and compares the complete presented `Rgba32` image with `CompareToReferenceOutput(ImageComparer.Exact, provider)`.
 The redundant manual alpha loop was removed.
 - `DecodeProgressiveSingleReferenceWithConstrainedAllocator` executes the same production reconstruction with a 1,024-byte allocator group capacity and verifies that every allocation is returned exactly once.
 - `MotionFieldsFollowReferenceAliasesAndPresentationOwnership`, `MotionFieldAllocationFailureUnwindsTileReaderOwnership`, `DecodeProgressiveSingleReferenceTracksMotionFieldResultOwnership`, and the reference-store replacement, reset, and transfer tests cover initialization, aliases, presentation ownership, decoder-result ownership, failure unwinding, repeated disposal, and exactly-once final returns.
 - The focused Release set passed 17 of 17 tests on net10.0 and 17 of 17 tests on net11.0, with zero failures and zero skips.
 This includes both GLOBALMV syntax cases, spatial extension, plane invariants, production reconstruction, FeatureTestRunner dispatch, and ownership.